SDGforskning/sdg-strings/SDG12_query_action_WoS.md

     (
       ("sustainab*" OR "responsib*" OR "environmental*" OR "ecological*" OR "eco" OR "green" OR "safe" OR "safety" OR "safely")
       NEAR/5
-          ("management" OR "life cycle" OR ("life" NEAR/3 "cycle$") OR "cradle to cradle" OR "cradle-to-cradle" OR "end of life"
-          OR "disposal" OR "transport*" OR "process*" OR "storage" OR "storing" OR "stored" OR "use$" OR "using" OR "utilisa*" OR "utiliza*" OR "production"
+          ("lifecycle$" OR "life cycle$" OR "cradle to cradle" OR "cradle-to-cradle" OR "end of life" OR "management" OR "handling" OR "packaging" OR "labelling" OR "storage" OR "storing" OR "stored" OR "disposal" OR "dispose$" OR "transport*" OR "process*" OR "use$" OR "using" OR "utilisa*" OR "utiliza*" OR "production" )
-          )
     )
     NEAR/5